TruthScan vs. Decopy AI Image Detector: Which Detects AI Images Better in 2026?

 Decopy AI started as a text-focused tool — detecting AI-generated essays, blogs, and articles — but it’s been steadily expanding into image detection as the need for visual verification grows.

-Its AI Image Detector operates using deep visual analysis, comparing image characteristics against a massive dataset of both human and AI-created visuals.
+Its AI Image Detector is still active and free-positioned, with a maximum upload size of 10MB.
+Decopy says it is trained on roughly 10 million images and can detect outputs from generators like Midjourney, Stable Diffusion, DALL-E, and Flux.
 The goal is to spot subtle deviations in texture, edge sharpness, and light behavior that signal synthetic generation.

 Test #1